eirki/multilevel-analytics/README.md

 ## What if the database needed to be accessed by 100+ people?
 Amazon Redshift should be able to scale in order to handle access from 100 + people.

+## How to run
+Requirements:
+- Docker compose must be installed
+- A file called `.env` with the following variables:
+    - AIRFLOW__CORE__SQL_ALCHEMY_CONN
+    - AIRFLOW__CORE__EXECUTOR
+    - AIRFLOW__CORE__FERNET_KEY
+    - POSTGRES_USER
+    - POSTGRES_PASSWORD
+    - POSTGRES_DB
+- An AWS S3 bucket, with the bucket name assigned to the Airflow variable `s3_bucket_name`
+- An AWS Redshift instance with the credentials stored with the Airflow Conn Id `redshift`
+- AWS credentials stored with the Airflow Conn Id `aws_credentials`
+- Airflow can be run with the command `docker-compose up`.
+The DAGs should then be available in the Airflow UI.